FollowJack/bootcamp/talk_to_me/2nd_task.md

 ### 2. Go to file
-Open the project with your favorite IDE (*Mine is ATOM*) Open the file '' in the IDE.
+Open the project with your favorite IDE (*Mine is ATOM*) Open the file 'MainTabNavigator.js' in the IDE.

 Result: At the end you will have the file ready to get changed

 ### 3. Set new titles for bottom navigation
 See the existing bottom navigation.
-There should be somewhere the titles.
+There should be somewhere the existing titles (Home,Links,Settings).
 Change them to the following:
 - Action
 - Library